Park Seo-joon

-Early life
+Early years and education

-Park Seo-joon (born Park Yong-kyu) (Korean: 박용규) was born on December 16, 1988, in Seoul, South Korea.
-He began his mandatory military service in 2008, when he was 20 years old, and was discharged in 2010.
+During his middle school years, Park Seo-joon happened to join an animation club by chance.
+Through this club, he had the opportunity to participate in an annual performance stage.
+He gained a lot of experience from being the center of attention, which led him to pursue his studies in the Acting Department at Seoul Institute of the Arts.

+While pursuing his studies in acting, Park encountered challenges and became overwhelmed by the constant presence of others.
+In 2008, he chose to enlist in the military, seeing it as an opportunity to gather his thoughts and organize his life.
+As such, Park believed that fulfilling his military service obligation should be his first priority.
+He was assigned to the Security Guard Battalion and completed his active military service at the Cheongju Correctional Facility.

 Career

-2011-2015: Beginnings and breakthrough
+2011–2015: Beginnings and breakthrough

 Park made his entertainment debut in 2011 by appearing in the music video of Bang Yong-guk's single "I Remember."
 He played supporting roles in television dramas Dream High 2 (2012), Pots of Gold (2013), and One Warm Word (2013), and had his first leading role in A Witch's Love (2014).
 From October 2013 to April 2015, he hosted Music Bank.

-His breakout roles came in 2015 with the dramas Kill Me, Heal Me and She Was Pretty, both of which he starred alongside Hwang Jung-eum.
-The same year, Park featured in thriller film The Chronicles of Evil.
+His breakout roles came in 2015 with the dramas Kill Me, Heal Me and She Was Pretty, where he starred alongside Hwang Jung-eum.
+The same year, Park featured in the thriller film The Chronicles of Evil.

-2016-present: Mainstream popularity
+2016–present: Mainstream popularity

-In 2016, Park starred in youth historical drama Hwarang: The Poet Warrior Youth alongside Go Ara and Park Hyung-sik, playing a young man of low birth, who becomes a legendary Hwarang warrior in Silla dynasty.
+In 2016, Park starred in the youth historical drama Hwarang: The Poet Warrior Youth alongside Go Ara and Park Hyung-sik, playing a young man of low birth, who becomes a legendary Hwarang warrior in the Silla period.